-1. FINDING: Project Description: The application is a Special Permit for an existing

-10,000 square foot (SF) of outdoor cannabis cultivation operation, in three separate cultivation areas: Area A - 2,500 SF; Area B - 3,000 SF; and Area C - 4,500 SF.
-Ancillary propagation (Nursery) occurs in a
+- FINDING: Project Description: The application is a Special Permit for an existing 10,000 square feet (SF) of outdoor cannabis cultivation operation, in two separate cultivation areas: Area A 4,350 SF and Area B 5,650 SF.
+Ancillary propagation (Nursery) occurs in a 1,000-SF greenhouse onsite. - EVIDENCE: a) Project File: PLN-11434-SP - 2.
+FINDING: CEQA.

-1,000 SF-greenhouse onsite.

-EVIDENCE: a) Project File: PLN-11432-SP

-FINDING: 2.
-CEQA.
 The requirements of the California Environmental Quality Act have been met.
-The Humboldt County Zoning Administrator has considered the Addendum (Attachment 2) to and the Mitigated Negative Declaration (MND) prepared for the Commercial Medical Marijuana Land Use Ordinance (CMMLUO), adopted by the a) Addendum Prepared for the proposed project.
-EVIDENCE:

-Humboldt County Board of Supervisors on January 26, 2016.

-b) The proposed project does not present substantial changes that would require major revisions to the previous MND.
-No new information of substantial importance that was not known and could not be known at the time was presented as described by §15162(c)

-of CEQA Guidelines.
+The Humboldt County Zoning Administrator has considered the Addendum (Attachment 2) to and the Mitigated Negative Declaration (MND) prepared for the Commercial Medical Marijuana Land Use Ordinance (CMMLUO), adopted by the Humboldt County Board of Supervisors on January 26, 2016. - EVIDENCE: a) Addendum Prepared for the proposed project. - b) The proposed project does not present substantial changes that would require major revisions to the previous MND.
+No new information of substantial importance that was not known and could not be known at the time was presented as described by §15162(c) of CEQA Guidelines.